MicahElliott/dunnit/docs/category-taxonomy.md

 Status: informal design notes, not a spec.
 Captures reasoning behind the current `Categories` grouping (`dunnit/categories.go`) and open questions for future discussion.
-Written 2026-09-02 after a session that moved FAIL/WASTED from "reflect" into "now" -- read this before changing group membership or adding new categories.
+Updated 2026-09-12 for the DOING lifecycle -- read this before changing group membership or adding new categories.

 ## The core insight: "endpoints"

-Most `plan`-group categories (TODO, IDEA, GOAL, QUESTION, WAITING, FIXME, RISK, SOMEDAY, OPTIMIZE) represent an *open item*: something logged now, tracked, and expected to eventually resolve.
+Most `plan`-group categories (TODO, DOING, IDEA, GOAL, QUESTION, WAITING, FIXME, RISK, SOMEDAY, OPTIMIZE) represent an *open item*: something logged now, tracked, and expected to eventually resolve.
 They all share the same lifecycle shape: **logged -> tracked as open -> resolved**.
+TODO has an explicit active state: **TODO -> DOING -> DONE**.
+The state changes keep one logical task in the active Daybook view; daily carry-forward history remains readable.

 **DONE, FAIL, and WASTED are the resolution states of that lifecycle** -- the "endpoints" a plan-group item can land on.
-This is why they belong conceptually with "now" (day-to-day capture, logged in the moment) rather than "reflect" (which had implied "retrospective, look-back" framing) -- resolving an item isn't a retrospective act, it's just as much a moment-of capture as logging the item was.
+This is why they belong conceptually with "End" (day-to-day capture, logged in the moment) rather than "Hilite" (which has a "retrospective, look-back" framing) -- resolving an item isn't a retrospective act, it's just as much a moment-of capture as logging the item was.

-This reframing came from noticing that DONE was already in "now" while FAIL/WASTED were oddly siloed in "reflect" despite being the *same kind of thing* as DONE (just the unsuccessful outcomes).
-Moving FAIL/WASTED into "now" alongside DONE was the fix (2026-09-02).
+This reframing came from noticing that DONE was already in "End" while FAIL/WASTED were oddly siloed in "Hilite" despite being the *same kind of thing* as DONE (just the unsuccessful outcomes).
+They belong with DONE as terminal endpoints.

-`ONGOING` is explicitly **not** part of this endpoint concept -- it's an internal/mechanical marker (used by Ditto's category-rewrite bookkeeping), not a state a user meaningfully picks as "this thing is resolved."
+`DOING` belongs in Plan because it is an active, user-visible state.
+Old `ONGOING` lines are legacy history from the earlier Ditto implementation;
+they remain readable but are not treated as current open work.

-## What's left in "reflect" -- and is it still coherent?
+## What's left in "Hilite" -- and is it still coherent?

-After moving the endpoints out, "reflect" contains:
+After keeping the endpoints together, "Hilite" contains:

 - **IMPACT, MILESTONE, CAREER** -- freestanding notable-event markers.
   These don't resolve any specific open item; a CAREER note might have